 The new A level mathematics course builds from GCSE level mathematics and introduces calculus and its applications.
-It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations mathematically using algebra and other representations, to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.
-All students will now be assessed on their knowledge of Pure Mathematics, Mechanics and Statistics.
+It emphasises how mathematical ideas are interconnected and how mathematics can be applied to model situations using algebra and other representations, to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.
+All students will be assessed on their knowledge of Pure Mathematics, Mechanics and Statistics.

 An advanced level course in Mathematics is good preparation for anyone considering a degree in Mathematics, Engineering, Accountancy, Medicine and many more.
-Mathematics is also a very stimulating subject to study in its own right, opening the door to many careers after completing Higher Education.
+Mathematics is also a challenging and stimulating subject to study in its own right, opening the door to many careers after completing Higher Education.
 It is a useful qualification for entry into career areas such as air traffic control, banking, insurance, science of all types and the armed forces.

 GCSE GRADE PROFILE